Platform Guide

 Implementations

 The choice of platform depends on the context in which runsc is executing.
 In general, when running on bare-metal (not inside a VM), the KVM platform will provide the best performance.
-The ptrace platform is a better choice when running inside a VM, or on a machine without virtualization support.
+The systrap platform is a better choice when running inside a VM, or on a machine without virtualization support.

 Platforms